-Retail sales rose 1.1% in April, after a 1.3% increase in March, to be $6\frac{1}{2}\%$ above their average 2019 level, while car sales eased a little in May
+Retail sales rose 1.1% in April, after a 1.3% increase in March, to be $6\frac{1}{2}\%$ above their average 2019 level, while car sales surged 24% to a record high

-Note: see also slide 95 for more detail on the composition of retail sales since the onset of the pandemic.
+Note: see also slide 91 for more detail on the composition of retail sales since the onset of the pandemic.
 Sources: ABS, Retail Trade, Australia; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of FCAI data by Corinna).
-May retail sales data will be released on 5th July with preliminary data a few days earlier; June motor vehicle sales data will be released in the second week of July.
+May retail sales data will be released on 5th July with preliminary data a few days earlier; May motor vehicle sales data will be released next week.
 Return to "What's New".